software-tools-books/js4ds/_en/vis.md

 ```
 {: title="src/viz/vega-skeleton.html" }

-- Fill in the script with the beginning of a visualization spec
+We can now start filling in the script with the beginning of a visualization specification.
+This is a blob of [JSON](#g:json) with certain required fields:

-  - `"$schema"` identifies the version of the spec being used
+- `$schema` identifies the version of the spec being used (as a URL).
-  - `"description"` is self-explanatory
+- `description` is a comment to remind us what we thought we were doing when we created this.
-  - `"data"` is the data
+- `data` is the actual data.

-    - In this case, represent a two-dimensional data table as objects with explicit indices `"a"` and `"b"`
+In this case,
+we represent a two-dimensional data table as objects with explicit indices `"a"` and `"b"`.
-    - Because JSON doesn't have a native representation of two-dimensional arrays with row and column headers
+We have to do this because JSON (like JavaScript) doesn't have a native representation
+of two-dimensional arrays with row and column headers,
-    - Because programmers
-- Then call `vegaEmbed` with:
+because programmers.

+Once we have created our spec,
-  - The ID of the element that will hold the visualization
+we can call `vegaEmbed` with the ID of the element that will hold the visualization,
-  - The spec
-  - Some options (for now, we'll leave them empty)
+the spec,
+and some options (which for now we will leave empty):

 ```
     let spec = {